Retirement Planning for Couples: 3 Traps to Avoid

-As financial advisors for decades, Scott and I have had the opportunity to help couples understand their Money Personalities AND THEN improve their marriages and their money.
+As financial advisors, we have had the opportunity to help couples understand their Money Personalities AND THEN improve their marriages and their money.

-We found this information was such a gamer-changer that we worked with a statistical scientist to create an online assessment that everyone can take.
-For free.
+We found this information was such a game-changer that we worked with a statistical scientist to create an online assessment that everyone can take.
+For FREE.
 Everyone can benefit from discovering theirs.
-Interested?
-Click here.

 Knowledge is power. – Francis Bacon

-Scott and I are both Primary Spenders.
-We love to give gifts and spend money.
+While Taylor is the Primary Spender in our relationship, we love to give gifts and spend money in different ways.
 That’s how God made us.
-So for me to think Scott will want to STOP spending money just because we retire is silly.
+So for me to think Taylor will want to STOP spending money just because we retire is silly.
 It just won’t happen.
 And it shouldn’t have to.
 That’s who he is.

 But because we have an accurate assessment of our Primary Money Personalities that gives us the motivation to save now to be able to still spend in our retirement.

 NOW our Secondary Money Personalities are another story.
 We couldn’t be more different.
-Scott is a Secondary Security Seeker and I’m a Risk Taker.
+Taylor is a Secondary Risk Taker and I’m a Security Seeker.
 So we may agree on SPENDING but not necessarily on how.

-Knowing our Money Personalities, it is better for us to discuss and make a plan (for Scott) about our future spontaneous travel (for me) now than both of us feeling irritated that retirement isn’t what we wanted it to be.
+Knowing our Money Personalities, it is better for us to discuss and make a plan about our future spontaneous travel now than both of us feeling irritated that retirement isn’t what we wanted it to be.

 3. You assume your spouse wants to spend the same amount of time with your kids’ families as you do.